 Driverless cars, wearable technology and home automation- IoT will continue to grow and so will the number of connected devices.
 This only means that organisations will rely on data analytics more than ever to achieve detailed business insights.
 The early adopters of IoT are well on their way towards experimenting with the technology.

 In 2018, cloud storage was one of the major reasons behind the boom of big data analytics and will continue to be so in 2019 as well.
-Big and small organisations have already begun migrating and it won’t be long before even the most vital data activities move to cloud.
-Low storage and maintenance costs, on-demand capacity, and effective tools will continue to attract businesses to cloud.
+Big and small organisations have already begun migrating and it won’t be long before even the most vital data activities move to the cloud.
+Low storage and maintenance costs, on-demand capacity, and effective tools will continue to attract businesses to the cloud.

-Although many companies switched to AI and machine learning for data-driven decisions in 2018, the credibility of these decisions could not be ascertained as these applications did not offer the logic they were based on.
+Although many companies switched to AI and machine learning for data-driven decisions in 2018, the credibility of these decisions could not be ascertained, as these applications did not offer the logic they were based on.
 However, as AI continues to be accepted widely, more transparency about these AI algorithms and implementation will be demanded by the users.

 Data is available in all forms and formats today.
-The ability to use it effectively will be the key determinants of success.
+The ability to use it effectively will be the key determinant of success.
 Global organisations such as Facebook, Google, Apple and Tesla have been working on data analytics and have successfully leveraged it using artificial intelligence.
-Another prominent example in India is a leading telecom operator, which has gathered significant amounts of data that can be utilised for advertising and forecasting demands of the users to gain benefits such as new revenue opportunities and compelling marketing strategies.
+Another prominent example in India is a leading telecom operator, which has gathered significant amounts of data that can be utilised for advertising and forecasting the demands of the users to gain benefits, such as new revenue opportunities and compelling marketing strategies.